Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Energy estimates for the initial value problem

-When convenient, we drop the omnipresent argument $x$ in $u$, $\kappa$ and $f$.
-Consider the initial value problem \eqref{eq:time-varying-acoustic-weak-absorbing}.
-We then have the following characterization for the energy associated to the initial value problem, formulated on the bounded domain $D\subset \mathbb R^d$, with perfectly absorbing boundary conditions on the boundary. \begin{lemma} Consider the evolution problem \eqref{eq:time-varying-acoustic-weak-absorbing} corresponding to the time-modulated system with absorbing boundary conditions \eqref{eq:Absorbing} and further let $\kappa$ fulfill the assumptions \eqref{assumpt-kappa}.
+We have the following characterization for the energy associated with the initial value problem \eqref{eq:time-varying-acoustic-weak-absorbing}, formulated on the bounded domain $D\subset \mathbb R^d$, with absorbing boundary conditions. \begin{lemma} Let $u\in C^{2}(0,T;H^1(D)) $ solve the evolution problem \eqref{eq:time-varying-acoustic-weak-absorbing} corresponding to the time-modulated system with absorbing boundary conditions \eqref{eq:Absorbing} and further let $\kappa$ fulfill the assumptions \eqref{assumpt-kappa}.
 Then, we have, for all $t>0$, the energy identity

 \end{lemma} \begin{proof} Testing \eqref{eq:time-varying-acoustic-weak-absorbing} with $v =\partial_t u$ yields for all $t\ge 0$

 After integrating both sides from $0$ to $t$ and using partial integration for the modulated term, we obtain